Jollywatt/typst-fletcher/src/edges.typ

   /// Edges with equal layer are drawn in the order they are inserted.
   /// -> number
   layer: 0,

+  /// Draw a backdrop under the edge to give the illusion of it crossing over other lines.
+  ///
+  /// If `true`, draws a backdrop of color @edge.crossing-fill with a thickness @edge.crossing-stroke,
+  /// which are both styles that can be set at the diagram level.
+  ///
+  /// ```example
+  /// #diagram({
+  ///   edge((0,1), (1,0), stroke: 1pt)
+  ///   edge((0,0), (1,1), stroke: 1pt)
+  ///   edge((2,1), (3,0), stroke: 1pt)
+  ///   edge((2,0), (3,1), stroke: 1pt, crossing: true)
+  /// })
+  /// ```
+  ///
+  /// To make sure crossing lines are drawn above other lines,
+  /// order them later in the diagram or use @edge.layer.
+  /// -> bool
+  crossing: false,
+  /// Color of the "crossing" backdrop  (drawn when @edge.crossing is enabled).
+  /// This should match the background of the figure to give the illusion of breaking lines below it.
+  /// -> color
+  crossing-fill: auto,
+  /// Width of the "crossing" backdrop (drawn when @edge.crossing is enabled) as a length or a multiple of the stroke's thickness.
+  /// -> number | length
+  crossing-thickness: auto,

   /// Whether to return a `metadata` object which can be placed inside equations,
   /// instead of returning an array of functions which can be inserted into a CeTZ canvas.
   ///